Updated on

 • Cons

-• Technical: Although most of these platforms and low-code, some advanced automations will require some technical
+• Technical: although most of these platforms are low-code, some advanced automations require technical know-how

 With the rise of automation these past few years, more and more software solutions have started introducing native automation features.
 From CRMs automatically syncing with email software, to productivity platforms sending notifications, tools in your tech stack might already have automation options you can leverage.